shmuz/far2m/README.md

 ## Known issues:
 * Only valid translations are English, Russian and Ukrainian, all other languages require deep correction.
-* Characters that occupy more than single cell or diacritic-like characters are rendered buggy, that means Chinees and Japaneese texts are hardly readable in some cases.
+* Characters that occupy more than single cell or diacritic-like characters are rendered buggy, that means Chinese and Japanese texts are hardly readable in some cases.